SopadeGalinha/42-ft_printf/README.md

 <h1>42 ft_printf</h1>

 The ft_printf project is a simplified version of the printf function in C that allows you to format and print to the standard output using specified format specifiers.
-It supports a subset of the format specifiers provided by the standard printf function, including the following flags:

-**%c, %s, %d, %i, %u, %p, %x, and %X**.
+ THIS CODE HANDLE THE FOLLOWING FLAGS: cspdiuxXob% o = octal b = binary p = pointer d = decimal i = integer u = unsigned integer x = hexadecimal
+ X = hexadecimal
+ c = character
+ s = string
+ % = percent

 **Getting Started**